telerik/xamarin-forms-docs/controls/chart/series/chart-series-overview.md

 ##### Data Binding #####

-All categorical series have **XValueBinding** and **YValueBinding** properties.
-These properties are of **PropertyNameDataPointBinding** and specify the name  of the property from the data model used by the chart to plot the corresponding visual point.
+Scatter series provide **XValueBinding** and **YValueBinding** properties for data binding to a view model.
+These properties are of **PropertyNameDataPointBinding** and specify the name  of the property from the data model used by the chart to plot the corresponding visual points.